 ChallengeThe high-profile nature of this project combined with the speed of delivery have been the biggest challenges.
-The organisation’s goal is for the campus to provide a differentiator in the war for talent - attracting and retaining employees is one of its top priorities.
+Booking.com’s goal is for this campus to provide a differentiator in the war for talent — attracting and retaining employees is one of the organisation’s top priorities.

 Smart & healthy work environment

 The goal was for every user of the building to be able to personalise his or her working environment, communicating interactively with the building through apps and speech control.
 Benefits for users were to include the ability to set the light level at their workplace individually, particularly useful in rooms with poor daylight.
-In addition, information about use of space, occupancy and cleaning needs will then be used to optimally organise the workplace for users.
+In addition, Booking.com would use information about use of space, occupancy and cleaning needs to optimally organise the workplace for users.